JacksonDynamics/JacksonDynamics/README.md

 # Hello!
 My name is Brendon.  👋🏼

-I am a graduate from the University of Oregon with a Bachelor's degree in Architecture, with a Minor in Business.
-After graduation, architectural job opportunities were not readily available, given the 2008 market crash, so I decided to change my career direction by moving into the financial industry.

-I enjoyed the financial world and obtained employment with Fidelity Investments for 9 years.
-While employed I also obtained my Series 7, 63, & 66 licenses and worked in multiple specialty groups.

-Although I enjoyed working in Finance, management and the industry itself had begun to shift in a negative direction for me.
-With the Pandemic hitting all sorts of businesses and most things moving to remote jobs, I saw this as an opportunity to once again pursue a different career path and dive straight in to learning Computer Programming.
-I spent the entire year of 2021 immersing myself into a full-time IT immersive program called Thinkful, where I was able to gain the skills necessary to be a Full Stack Web Developer.
+I am a graduate from the University of Oregon with a Bachelor's degree in Architectural Design & Structural Engineering, with a Minor in Business.
+My true passion has always been in technology and artistic development with computers.
+With the Pandemic hitting all sorts of businesses and most things moving to remote jobs, I decided to look at this as an opportunity to learn and grow by pursuing a career path of Computer Programming.
+I spent the entire year of 2021 immersing myself into an IT full-time coding program through an organization called Thinkful, where I was able to gain the skills necessary to be a Full Stack Web Developer.
 I now can proudly state that I am a graduate!

-My specialties revolve around full-stack web development, HTML, CSS, JavaScript, Bootstrap, ReactJS, Express, Adobe Creative Suite (Photoshop, Illustrator, InDesign), design principles, sketch-up, and design layouts.
+My specialties revolve around full-stack web development: HTML, CSS, JavaScript, Bootstrap, Flexbox, Node.js, ReactJS, VS Code, PostgreSQL, and design layouts.

-A little more about me as a person.
-I have lived abroad in the Philippines for 2 years, where I learned how to speak Tagalog fluently.
-I am an Eagle Scout, swing dance instructor, artist, and have played the guitar for over 20 years.
-I enjoy traveling, camping, hiking, swimming, racquetball, astronomy, aeronautics, history and am basically the epitome of nerd when it comes to board games, movies and cultural trivia.
-My goal in life is to become the best I can be and continuously work to improve myself in every area that I dedicate my time and energy to!
+In addition to my university education, I have also obtained multiple financial licenses, while working as a professional advisor for Fidelity Investments for 9 years; including the FINRA Series 7, 63 and 66 licenses.
+I was recognized for top performance in superior customer relations and drove consistent lead generation for new business for multiple organizations.
+Having backgrounds in these subjects is only some of the many benefits I wish to bring to any organization I am employed with.